learn-co-curriculum/dsc-cities-try-experience/p_7_accessing_items.md

 ***

-Much like we would keep the list ordered, Python also assigns a number to each element.
+Much like we would number the list to keep it ordered for our use, Python also assigns a number to each element.
 This number is called an **index**.
-This number is like the element's address within the list and the index represents the distance from the beginning.
+This index is like the element's address within the list and represents the distance from the beginning.
 The index begins at the first item and continues through the list in numerical order.
-Unlike the way you may start to number a list with the number "1", in Python, the index begins with zero because the item is "0" spaces from the beginning.
+Unlike the way you may start to number a list with the number "1", in Python, the index begins with zero, you can think of the item as being "0" spaces from the beginning.

-Lets take a look at how you would use the index if you wanted to reference a single item in the list, `top_travel_cities`.
+Lets take a look at how you would use the index if you wanted to reference a single item in our list, `top_travel_cities`.
 We would first reference the list we are working with, and then using the brackets to access a specific element of our list with the index of the item in the list.
 Below is how we would reference the first element which has the index of `0`.

 ```python
 top_travel_cities[0]
 ```
-This code would reference `Solta`.
+This code would return `Solta`.

 Here is a reminder of the list of cities we are working with: